valdemar-dev/lsr_config_tool/README.md

     }
 ```
 It contains all the necessary information to create a config.
-It's only addon, the "Sloppy Joe Burger", an it's config files can be found at `./lib/configs/0/SloppyJoeBurger/`.
+It's only addon, the "Sloppy Joe Burger", and it's config files can be found at `./lib/configs/0/SloppyJoeBurger/`.

 ## Important Notes
 If your config re-writes things, please **tell the user** in your config/addon description what you are re-writing.